-- minimum temperature of 184 °F under 70 lbs. pressure during the manufacturing process; - (iii) Feed shall be stored and transported in a manner to prevent possible contamination: - (iv) Chicks shall be hatched in a hatchery whose sanitation is maintained in accordance with part 147 of this subchapter and sanitized or fumigated in accordance with part 147 of this subchapter. - (v) An Authorized Agent shall take environmental samples from the hatchery every 30 days; i.e., meconium or chick papers.
-An authorized laboratory for Salmonella shall examine the samples bacteriologically; - (vi) An Authorized Agent shall take environmental samples in accordance with part 147 of this subchapter from each flock at 4 months of age and every 30 days thereafter.
+- (iii) An Authorized Agent shall take environmental samples from the hatchery every 30 days; i.e., meconium or chick papers.
+An authorized laboratory for Salmonella shall examine the samples bacteriologically; - (iv) An Authorized Agent shall take environmental samples in accordance with part 147 of this subchapter from each flock at 4 months of age and every 30 days thereafter.
 An authorized laboratory for Salmonella shall examine the environmental samples bacteriologically.
-All Salmonella isolates from a flock shall be serogrouped and shall be reported to the Official State Agency on a monthly basis; - (vii) Owners of flocks may vaccinate with a paratyphoid vaccine: Provided, That a sample of 350 birds, which will be banded for identification, shall remain unvaccinated until the flock reaches at least 4 months of age to allow for the serological testing required under paragraph (f)(1)(vi) of this section. - (viii) Any flock entering the production period that is in compliance with all the requirements of §145.83(f) with no history of Salmonella isolations shall be considered "Salmonella negative" and may retain this definition as long as no environmental or bird Salmonella isolations are identified and confirmed from the flock or flock environment by sampling on 4 separate collection dates over a minimum of a 2-week period.
-Sampling and testing must be performed as described in paragraph (f)(1)(vi) of this section.
-An unconfirmed environmental Salmonella isolation shall not change this Salmonella negative status. - (2) The Official State Agency may monitor the effectiveness of the sanitation practices in accordance with part 147 of this subchapter. - (3) In order for a hatchery to sell products of paragraphs (f)(1)(i) through (f)(1)(vii) of this section, all products handled shall meet the requirements of the classification. - (4) This classification may be revoked by the Official State Agency if the participant fails to follow recommended corrective measures.
+All Salmonella isolates from a flock shall be serogrouped and shall be reported to the Official State Agency on a monthly basis; - (v) Owners of flocks may vaccinate with a paratyphoid vaccine: Provided, That a sample of 350 birds, which will be banded for identification, shall remain unvaccinated until the flock reaches at least 4 months of age to allow for the serological testing required under paragraph (f)(1)(iv) of this section. - (vi) Any flock entering the production period that is in compliance with all the requirements of §145.83(f) with no history of Salmonella isolations shall be considered "Salmonella negative" and may retain this definition as long as no environmental or bird Salmonella isolations are identified and confirmed from the flock or flock environment by sampling on 4 separate collection dates over a minimum of a 2-week period.
+Sampling and testing must be performed as described in paragraph (f)(1)(iv) of this section.
+An unconfirmed environmental Salmonella isolation shall not change this Salmonella negative status. - (2) The Official State Agency may monitor the effectiveness of the sanitation practices in accordance with part 147 of this subchapter. - (3) In order for a hatchery to sell products of paragraphs (f)(1)(i) through (f)(1)(vi) of this section, all products handled shall meet the requirements of the classification. - (4) This classification may be revoked by the Official State Agency if the participant fails to follow recommended corrective measures.